REMEDY : BNSSG referral pathways & Joint Formulary

 Vascular HOT clinic

-GPs can now access this clinic by submitting an urgent vascular referral to the Vascular Surgery RAS via eRS.
+GPs can now access this clinic by submitting an urgent vascular referral to the Vascular Surgery Triage service via eRS.
 The Referral Service had been reassured that these referrals are triaged on a daily basis by the vascular team who will then contact the patient and see in the vascular HOT clinic if appropriate.
 We have also been informed that email referrals are no longer required to access this service.

-All vascular referrals should now be sent via eRS to the Vascular Surgery RAS.
+All vascular referrals should now be sent via eRS to the Vascular Surgery Triage service.
 Clinics are held in Southmead, BRI, WGH & Bath RUH.
 Referrals will be triaged on a daily basis by the vascular team and booked into appropriate clinics.
 Please include all relevant clinical and contact details in referrals to help facilitate the triage process.

 For more urgent advice or discussion please telephone the office (0117 4140798) or contact the on call general/vascular surgery registrar or vascular consultant on call via NBT switchboard (0117 9505050)